MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 1. Select the file format or the **Schedule** action, and choose **OK**.
 1. To generate a scheduled or recurring financial report, fill in the fields. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)].<br><br>For recurring financial reports, set the **Earliest Start Date/Time** and **Expiration Date/Time** fields with the first and last date, respectively, to generate the financial report.
 Also, select on which days the report is generated by setting the **Next Run Date Formula** field following the format explained in the [Use Date Formulas](ui-enter-date-ranges.md#use-date-formulas) section.

 ## Best practices for working with financial report definitions

-Financial report definitions are not versioned, so when you change something in a report definition, the old version is overwritten when your change is saved to the database.
-This list contains some best practices for working with financial report definitions:
+Financial report definitions aren't versioned.
+When you change a report definition, the old version is replaced when your change saves to the database.
+The following list contains some best practices for working with financial report definitions:

-- When adding new report definitions, choose a good code and fill in the description field with a meaningful text while you still know what the report is to be used for.
-This helps both your co-workers (and your future self) working with the report and perhaps changing the report definition.
+- If you add report definitions, choose a good code and fill in the description field with a meaningful text while you still know what you use the report for.
+This information helps your coworkers (and your future self) to work with the report and perhaps changing the report definition.
-- Before changing a report definition, consider taking a copy of it as a backup, should your change not work as expected.
-You can either just copy the definition (give it a good name) or export it (see [Importing or exporting financial report definitions](#importing-or-exporting-financial-report-definitions)) below.
+- Before you change a report definition, consider taking a copy of it as a backup, just in case your change doesn't work as expected.
+You can either just copy the definition (give it a good name), or export it.
+To learn more, go to [Import or export financial report definitions](#import-or-export-financial-report-definitions).
-- Should you need to get a fresh copy of one of the definitions that ship with [!INCLUDE[prod_short](includes/prod_short.md)], the easiest is to create a new company that only contains setup data.
-Then export the definition there and import it in the company where the definition needs a refresh.
+- If you need a fresh copy of a definition that [!INCLUDE[prod_short](includes/prod_short.md)] provides, an easy way to get one is to create a new company that only contains setup data.
+Then, export the definition and import it in the company where the definition needs a refresh.

-## Importing or exporting financial report definitions
+## Import or export financial report definitions

-You can import and export financial report definitions as RapidStart configuration packages, which are useful for sharing the information with other companies, for example.
+You can import and export financial report definitions as RapidStart configuration packages.
+For example, configuration packages are useful for sharing information with other companies.
 The package is created in a .rapidstart file, which compresses the contents.

 > [!NOTE]
-> When you import financial report definitions, existing records with the same names as those you are importing will be replaced with the new definitions.
-Note that the configuration package for a report definition will not overwrite any existing row or column definitions that are used in the report definition.
+> When you import financial report definitions, existing records with the same names as those you are importing are replaced with the new definitions.
+The configuration package for a report definition won't overwrite any existing row or column definitions that are used in the report definition.

 To import or export financial report definitions, follow these steps:

 1. Choose the ![Lightbulb that opens the Tell Me feature 4.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Financial Reports**, then choose the related link.
 1. Choose the financial report, then choose the **Import Financial Report** or **Export Financial Report** action, depending on what you want to do.

-To import or export financial report row or column definitions, see
+To learn more about how to import or export financial report row or column definitions, go to the following articles:

 - [Importing or exporting financial reporting row definitions](bi-row-definitions.md#importing-or-exporting-financial-reporting-row-definitions), or
 - [Importing or exporting financial reporting column definitions](bi-column-definitions.md#importing-or-exporting-financial-report-column-definitions)

 ## See also